-The devastating earthquake in 2015 caused massive tragedy in Langtang.
-The entire Langtang village was taken by the avalanche.
-This trail is now back in operation.
+Update: The devastating earthquake of 2015 caused massive tragedy in Langtang.
+A big avalanche came due to the earthquake that took the entire Langtang village.
+This trail is now back in operation though.
 Local villagers are waiting to welcome trekkers with the same smile.
 The people of Langtang need your support and they expect nothing more than your visit.

 Today we drive for 118km (6-7 hours by Jeep and 8-9 hours by only local bus) from Kathmandu to Dhunche.
 We cross the ring road and along the Rani ban (forest), climb to Kakani from where we have good views of the Himalayas including Manaslu, Ganesh Himal and Langtang before we reach Rani Pauwa where most of the local buses stop for a tea break.
 We then travel down to Trisuli via a flat piece of land which is where we stop for lunch (local food e.g. daal-bhat) at Battar Bazaar (540m/1,771ft).
 After lunch we continue our journey climbing up to Dhunche via Kalikasthan.
 We also pass through the National Park check post before Dhunche.